plerup/espsoftwareserial/README.md

 buffer, freeing fields in the edge detection buffer.

 Look at the swsertest.ino example.
 There, on reset, ASCII characters ' ' to 'z' are sent.
-This happens not as a block write, but in single write call per character.
+This happens not as a block write, but in a single write call per character.
 As the example uses a local loopback wire, every outgoing bit is immediately received back.
 Therefore, any single write call causes up to 10 fields - depending on the exact bit pattern - to be occupied in the signal